 7. What data do you need to provide?

-In addition to your core data and contact details, in order to assess each application we receive, we require personal data from you that provides an insight into how suitable you are for the position in question. ).
-Unless, by way of exception, there is a legal obligation to provide information about certain personal requirements, e.g. proof of credentials for drivers or pilots, you decide what data you will provide to us.
-If you wish, for example, to have recourse to special rights for severely disabled persons during the application process, you can specify your disability in your letter of application.
+In addition to your core data and contact details, we require personal data from you that provides an insight into how suitable you are for the position in question (application data).
+Unless there is a legal obligation to provide information about certain personal requirements, e.g. proof of credentials for drivers or pilots, you decide what data you will provide to us.
+If you seek the application of specific legal rights, for example; recourse to rights for disabled persons during the application process, you can specify your disability in your letter of application.
 There is no obligation for you to do so.